Review: Sean Wotherspoon’s Air Max 1/97 – “A Collector’s Dream”

 The Story

-However that was just one part of the story of how this sneaker came to be.
-Check out this quick video on how it came to be, because Nike did a phenomenal job with producing this video.
-I had no idea Ben Baller was involved and after seeing how passionate Sean and his team was talking about the Air Max 1/97 hybrid it made me want this sneaker on a whole new level.
-More importantly, this video naturally made me feel good and happy.
+However, that was just one part of the story of how this sneaker came to be.
+I had no idea Ben Baller was involved and after seeing how passionate Sean and his team were talking about the Air Max 1/97 hybrid it made me want this sneaker on a whole new level.
+More importantly, the video I saw naturally made me feel good and happy.
 This is why this sneaker is important to me.
-The importance of this sneaker to me is because it represents creativity, positivity and fearless expression.
+The importance of this sneaker to me is because it represents creativity, positivity, and fearless expression.

-For those who don’t know who Mr. Sean Wotherspoon is, he’s the founder of the well known store, Round 2.
-Sean is known for his insane vintage collection which reflects heavily on his business ventures, style and of course on this sneaker.
-Take a quick look at who he is below.
+For those who don’t know who Mr. Sean Wotherspoon is, he’s the founder of the well-known store, Round 2.
+Sean is known for his insane vintage collection which reflects heavily on his business ventures, style, and of course on this sneaker.

 The Sizing/Comfort